 - Developing a 3 Megawatt (MW) project in West Linn at an existing ODOT maintenance yard above I-205

 The Baldock project proved the first to move forward, and construction is now complete.

 Artist's rendering of the completed Baldock Solar Station.

 Proposed West Linn Project

 After conducting numerous site assessment and public outreach activities in 2010, ODOT determined the site was suitable for a solar highway project, and the site is included in ODOT’s solar highway project site inventory.

-ODOT is currently investigating the potential for a third solar highway project alongside a new highway alignment in Clackamas County.
+ODOT is currently investigating the potential for a third solar highway project in rural Clackamas County.
 While very early in the process, the outlook is positive for a possible 2 MW project in the next few years.
 Stay tuned!

 Project Development Background

 Solar Highway Value-Added Procurement

 Because the Oregon Solar Highway Program has been financed with state and federal tax credits and grants, the question asked by the project development team was, “What public values are being advanced by the investment of these public resources?”
 A conscious decision was made to seek more than the lowest common denominator: cost.
 For the investment of the public resources – state and federal tax credits, utility incentives, Clean Wind Funds from PGE clean energy customers – a higher return on investment could be achieved, a return expressed in the public values that led to that investment: new sustainable businesses, family wage jobs, renewable energy production, innovative green technology, and national leadership in sustainable development.